Robert L.B. Tobin Land Bridge: Design

-At 189 feet long and 150 feet wide, it is the FIRST mixed-use wildlife bridge in the United States and influenced the design of the Annenberg Wildlife Crossing in Agoura Hills, California in 2025.
-With 8 ft tall, noise damping corten steel walls on both sides, the land bridge is designed to appear to crossers as a small hill, continuing the landscape of the park.
+At 189 feet long and 150 feet wide, it is the first mixed-use wildlife bridge in the United States and influenced the design of the Annenberg Wildlife Crossing in Agoura Hills, California in 2025.
+With 8 ft tall noise damping corten steel walls on both sides, the land bridge is designed to appear to crossers as a small hill, continuing the landscape of the park.
+An ADA compliant walking path 8-10 ft wide provides pedestrian access across the bridge and also connects to the 6 ft wide Skywalk.
 The bridge has a 250,000 gal underground cistern that collects stormwater run off from the park, the land bridge, and the nearby development.
 The reclaimed water is used in the water bubblers at the wildlife blinds.

-On April 5, 2021, a footbridge called the Skywalk opened which starts at the top of the land bridge and winds through the park's tree canopy.

 Animals using the bridge

 Before the first anniversary of the Robert L.B.
 Tobin Land Bridge, all mammal species known to reside in the park were photographed on the land bridge, wildlife traffic is not expected to substantially increase until the foliage planted on the bridge grows thicker.

 As part of a five-year study, the Parks and Recreation Department documented wildlife using the bridge.
-To date, species include the Virginia opossum, cottontail rabbit, white-tailed deer, coyote, rock squirrel, fox squirrel, rat, raccoon, armadillo, bobcat, gray fox, striped skunk, and white-tailed deer.
+To date, species include the Virginia opossum, cottontail rabbit, white-tailed deer, coyote, rock squirrel, fox squirrel, rat, raccoon, armadillo, bobcat, gray fox, and striped skunk.